Translational-Orthopaedic-Research-Lab/Node-and-Element-Based-FE-Growth-Models/README.txt

 ------------------------------
 To run the node-based growth simulation, open the initial ABAQUS CAE file (M1.cae) containing the initial geometry and mesh.

-Copy and paste the python script (FILENAME) into the command line in ABAQUS and press enter twice to run.
+Copy and paste the python script (NodeBasedGrowth.py) into the command line in ABAQUS and press enter twice to run.

 The program applies expansion between nodes, as a function of normalized position in the y-direction.